What is child abuse?

 How long can I phone for?

-The length of phone calls to Connect depend on each persons individual needs and will be for the lenght of time that is best suited to each person.
+The length of phone calls to Connect depend on each persons individual needs and will be for the length of time that is best suited to each person.

 I am already seeing a counsellor.
 Can I still use the phone services?

 You are welcome to use our phone services even if you are seeing a counsellor.
 However, we would strongly advise that you discuss this with your counsellor.